 A complete A/D conversion contains two parts, data sampling and data conversion.
-The data sampling which is defined as t{ADS} takes 4 A/D conversion clock periods and the data conversion takes 12 A/D converter clock periods.
+The data sampling which is defined as t{ADS} takes 4 A/D clock periods and the data conversion takes 12 A/D converter clock periods.
 Therefore a total of 16 A/D conversion clock periods for an A/D conversion which is defined as t{ADC} are necessary.

-Maximum single A/D conversion rate = $1/(A/D \text{ clock period} \times 16)$
+Maximum single A/D conversion rate = 1/(A/D conversion clock period \times 16)

-The accompanying diagram shows graphically the various stages involved in an external channel input signal analog to digital conversion process and its associated timing.
+The accompanying diagram shows graphically the various stages involved in an analog to digital conversion process and its associated timing.
 After an A/D conversion process has been initiated by the application program, the microcontroller internal hardware will begin to carry out the conversion, during which time the program can continue with other functions.
 The time taken for the A/D conversion is $16t{ADCK}$ where t{ADCK} is equal to the A/D conversion clock period.